cycycy-bot/cycycy-bot/CONTRIBUTING.md

 # CONTRIBUTING instructions

-If you wish to contribute to the cycycybot codebase or documentation, feel free to fork the repository and submit a pull request.
+If you wish to contribute to the cybot codebase or documentation, feel free to fork the repository and submit a pull request.
 We use ESLint to enforce a consistent coding style.

 ## Intall and run an instance of the bot